 In retirement, you can “fund contentment” in many ways: Social Security, real estate, annuity or pension payments, life insurance cash value, home equity, and retirement savings.

 We can’t know for sure (only God does), but one or both of us may live a long time in retirement.
-That means that we will have to manage our finances accordingly.
-While at the same time realizing that God may call me home tomorrow.
+That means we will have to manage our finances accordingly while also realizing that God may call me home tomorrow.

 True Wealth